abedra/dmm/src/handling_the_request/README.md

 }
 ```

-The `encrypt()` and `decrypt()` methods here are the methods we will focus on.
-They call our
-`Crypto` class which performs the actual encryption operations.
-We will examine these methods
+The `encrypt()` and `decrypt()` methods are the methods we will focus on.
+They call our `Crypto` class which performs the actual encryption operations.
+We will examine these methods shortly.
-shortly.